Man (Neneh Cherry album)

-Preceding the album release, a duet with Youssou N'Dour called "7 Seconds" was released as a single to promote Senegalese singer studio set The Guide.
-Almost two years later, the common track was added also to the Cherry's album.
+Preceding the album release, a duet with Youssou N'Dour called "7 Seconds" was released as a single to promote the Senegalese singer's studio album The Guide (Wommat).
+Almost two years later, the track was also added to Cherry's album.

-The album includes two cover songs: "Trouble Man" by Marvin Gaye, which was included in the 1995 compilation Inner City Blues: The Music of Marvin Gaye; and "Golden Ring," a song by the band American Gypsy.
+The album includes two cover songs: "Trouble Man" by Marvin Gaye, which was included in the 1995 compilation Inner City Blues: The Music of Marvin Gaye; and "Golden Ring", a song by the band American Gypsy.